fission/fission.io/content/en/blog/serverless-twitter-bot-fission/index.md

 ## Pre Requisites

 There are a couple things that need to be done before we start writing the code.
-We need to create a Twitter App and a Slack App so that we can achieve what we want.
+We need to create a Twitter App, and a Slack App so that we can achieve what we want.
 Both the applications are free to create and you just need an account.

 ### Creating a Twitter App

 1. Head to [Twitter Developer portal](https://developer.twitter.com/), if you don't have an account create one. (_note that this will be the account on which our bot will run_)
 2. Create a **New Project** and provide details like Project Name, Use Case and Project Description.
 3. On the next page, choose **Create New App**.
-4. Choose an App Environment as Development and provide an **App Name**.
+4. Select App Environment as Development and provide an **App Name**.
 5. Save the **API Keys** and Secrets generated.
 6. From the Project Page, choose **OAuth** from User Authentication Settings.
 7. Turn on **OAuth 1.0a** option and choose Read and Write.